mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ):rating]
 ```

-Now we can see for options in the dropdown.
+Now we can see four options in the dropdown.

-If we want numeric values to represent the rating in our front-matter, we can pass two values to `option(value, name)`. `value` will be the value written to the front-matter and `name` will be the value displayed in the dropdown select.
+If we want numeric values to represent the rating in our frontmatter, we can pass two values to `option(value, name)`.`value` will be the value written to the frontmatter and `name` will be the value displayed in the dropdown select.

 ```meta-bind
 INPUT[inlineSelect(